A little of the history of Aeroliner Outboard Racing

 Aeroliner Race Boats was started in the mid 1960's by brothers Alan and David Van Weele.
 Alan started boat racing in 1955 with the purchase of a new Mercury Mark 20H and a new Speedliner Corsair Model 510.
 David originally crewed for his brother but by 1959 he had his first boat, a used Bathtub Sid Craft with a KG4H.
 They both raced in the Northeast with APBA and locally on Long Island with the Eastern Outboard Racing Club.
 Mainly racing AU, BU, ASH and BSH and occasionally running a MOD class.
 In 1965 a trip to St Joseph, MO resulted in the purchase of one of the last Speedliner A/B boats constructed by General Marine.
 While loading the boat on the roof of Dad's car we were asked if we were interested in purchasing the plans and patterns for the boat.
 Well, it did not take long to start AEROLINER after that trip.

-Alan testing his BU at Lake George, this was an 88 mile race.
-The year is probably 1960.
+Alan (red boat) preparing his BU at Lake George, this was an 88 mile race.
+The year is probably 1964.

-Alan testing new Aeroliner built Speedliner in 1966 David in Connecticut race with first Aeroliner, 1966
+Alan new Aeroliner built Speedliner in 1966 David in race with first Aeroliner, 1966